 “They’ve shifted the tilt of the earth.
 The stupid, crazy, irresponsible bastards — they’ve finally done it!”

-A team of British newsmen tries to discover the truth behind the mysterious climate changes and natural disasters occurring on Earth.
+A pair of British newsmen (Edward Judd and Leo McKern) — with help from an inside source (Janet Munro) — try to discover the truth behind the mysterious climate changes and natural disasters occurring on Earth.

 Response to Peary’s Review:

-As Peary notes, this is a “provocative, first-rate” sci-fi film.
-We are truly caught up in the curiosity, panic, and delirium that ensue as society gradually realizes it’s on a doomed, sweaty orbit towards the sun.
+As Peary notes, this “provocative, first-rate” sci-fi film — directed by Val Guest — is a title that “adults will like at least as much as children”.
+We are truly caught up in the curiosity, panic, and delirium that ensue as society gradually realizes it’s on a doomed, sweaty orbit towards the sun, with the “only possible way to reverse course… to explode more bombs”.
+He points out that the “picture deals with how people react to impending doom.
+In the oppressive heat, there is panic; violence; somber resignation to death; [and] deliriously happy Doomsday partying.”
 Other than its slightly misleading title, my only complaint with the film is the rapid-fire delivery of the newsroom dialogue — I’ve always had this problem with movies about journalists, who are among the smartest characters ever written, but who rarely slow down enough to let us savor their words.

 Redeeming Qualities and Moments:

 Yes, as one of a handful of early first-rate “nuclear holocaust” films.